JonasBiermann/pwm-cli/README.md

 `pwm add`
 For more details on each command and its options, run `pwm --help` The use of `Ctrl+C` aborts any process in the program.

+Currently it is not possible to run the CLI globally on your system.
+Therefore, you need to always navigate to the `pwm-cli` directory to interact with the CLI.

 # Contributing